NCSEPS leaders attending the AAO 2017 Annual Meeting in New Orleans brought home some new hardware... AWARDS!!

 Local Meetings with Legislators

 Local meetings with legislators offer excellent opportunities to get to know those who represent you in the N.C.
 Legislature.
 These meetings are typically held as late-day/early-evening sessions for one hour in an ophthalmology practice.
-All we need is an indication that you are willing to host an event and well take care of making the arrangements.
+All we need is an indication that you are willing to host an event and we will take care of making the arrangements.
 To host a meeting with your area legislators, contact the NCSEPS at firstname.lastname@example.org.

 Be a Member!